 We take advantage of every seasonal change and even if it drops to a chilly 60 degrees in our area, we’re pulling out the warm fuzzy blankets and cranking up the oven for some warm, roasted food to satisfy the soul.

-It’s roasted garlic season for us, an amazingly simple dish that needs only four ingredients, some oven love and dinner is served.
-Roasted garlic is versatile in so many ways.
-Simply spread on some crusty bread is a meal in itself, but taking the roasted garlic pieces into stews, sauces and dressing makes for more remarkable soul food.
+Roasted garlic is an amazingly simple dish that needs only four ingredients, some oven love and dinner is served.
+Versatile in so many ways, simply spread on some crusty bread is a meal in itself, but taking the roasted garlic pieces into stews, sauces and dressing makes for more remarkable soul food.
 One clove of roasted garlic can easily add tons of flavor to a dish that needs that little extra kick!
 The left over oil makes an remarkable dressing, so make sure you save every bit of this oil.

 Roasted Garlic Recipe

-- Pour a generous amount of olive oil over each head.
-Sprinkle a generous amount of sea salt and black pepper.
+Pour a generous amount of olive oil over each head.
+Sprinkle a generous amount of salt and black pepper.
 If using optional fresh thyme, sprinkle leaves over garlic heads.

-- Remove from oven.
-Take garlic out of baking dishes and serve with baguette slices, crackers, etc., or use in whichever culinary dish you'd like. *Once oil has cooled in baking dishes, strain and save for future culinary uses. ;)
+Remove from oven.
+Take garlic out of baking dishes and serve with baguette slices, crackers, etc., or use in whichever culinary dish you'd like. *Once oil has cooled in baking dishes, strain and save for future culinary uses. 😉